+(3) Development standards.

-- (3) Constructing and altering structures in historic districts; standards. - (a) General.
-The ordinance designating a historic district shall include standards to ensure that new structures and alterations to existing structures within the district are compatible with the purpose of the district; that they are compatible with nearby structures other than non-contributing structures; that they are compatible with the overall historic character of the district; and that they do not diminish the historic character of the district.
+(a) General.
+The ordinance designating a historic district shall include standards to ensure that new structures and alterations to existing structures within the district are compatible with the purpose of the district; that they are compatible with nearby structures in the district, other than intrusive structures; that they are compatible with the overall historic character of the district; and that they do not diminish the historic character of the district.
 Standards may be expressed in text or graphic form.
-The ordinance may identify non-contributing structures within the district that may not be used for comparison purposes when applying compatibility standards adopted under this paragraph. - (b) Developing the standards.
+The ordinance may identify intrusive structures within the district that may not be used for comparison purposes when applying compatibility standards adopted under this paragraph.

+[COMMENT: See definition of "intrusive structure, s.
+41.02(2).]

+(b) Developing the standards.
 The Commission shall develop district-specific standards under par. (a), for inclusion in its proposed ordinance designating a historic district.
 The Commission shall develop the draft standards in consultation with an ad hoc advisory committee appointed by the Commission.
-The advisory committee shall consist of interested and knowledgeable persons, a majority of whom shall be residents of the historic district. - (c) Contents.
+The advisory committee shall consist of interested and knowledgeable persons, a majority of whom shall be residents of the historic district.

+- (c) Contents.
 Standards under par. (a) may include standards related to any of the following: - 1.
 Architectural features. - 2.
 Height, scale and gross volume. - 3.
 Width and height proportions of publicly visible facades. - 4.
-Proportions and relationships between doors and windows in publicly visible facades. - 5.
-The rhythm of solids to voids, created by openings within and between publicly visible facades. - 6.
-Textures and materials used on publicly visible facades. - 7.
+Proportions and relationships between doors and windows in publicly visible facades.

+5. The rhythm of solids to voids, created by openings within and between publicly visible facades.

+- 6. Textures and materials used on publicly visible facades. - 7.
 Roof configurations. - 8.
 Landscape treatments. - 9.
 The amounts, shapes, and patterns of open spaces and setbacks. - 10.
 The directional expression of publicly visible facades. - 11.
 The demolition, movement or removal of structures.